Massage Therapy | Emotional and Trauma Release

 Massage Therapy and Emotional Release

-Not all types of massage treatments evoke strong emotional release though, yet it is still important that both therapist and receiver are prepared: the receiver shouldn’t get into further distress if body or mind starts to react uncontrollably causing spontaneous emotional outbursts, and the therapist should be able to handle the receiver’s reactions.
+Not all types of massage treatments evoke strong emotional release though, yet it is still important that both therapist and receiver are prepared: the receiver shouldn’t get into further distress if body or mind starts to react uncontrollably causing spontaneous emotional outbursts, and the therapist should be able to handle the receiver’s reactions by following a Trauma-Informed approach.

 Massage types that are more prone than others to induce emotional release are, for instance, abdominal massages, fertility massages, postnatal massages, and sensual erotic massages.